Of10-Coworking/of10-main-website/_posts/2017-12-28-the-rise-of-the-alternative-space.md

 ---
+image_caption: The Rise of the Alternative Space
+post_image_alt: of10 coworking space
 layout: post
 title: The Rise of the Alternative Space
-alt-title: the-rise-of-the-alternative-space
+description: The Rise of the Alternative Space
+header_image: fullview.jpg
 author: umang
+date: 2024-02-05T11:20:36.047Z
 metatitle: The Rise of the Alternative Space
-description: The Rise of the Alternative Space
-header_image: fullview.jpg
+alt-title: the-rise-of-the-alternative-space
+comments: true
 post_image: fullview.jpg
-post_image_alt: of10 coworking space
-comments: true
 ---
 ##### The workplace of the future integrates life and work.
 A place of work, ideas, collaboration, music, theatre and entertainment.

 ![of10-workspace](https://cdn-images-1.medium.com/max/640/1*lwIcDYXf2YUOjDPT6D0MHA.jpeg){:class="center-block img-responsive" :alt="coworkingfuture"}
 {::options parse_block_html="true" /}

 <p style="text-align: center;">Of10 Coworking, Powai</p>

 Where do you go to get things done?